brillout/telefunc/examples/react-native/readme.md

 npm run start
 ```

-To build and use telefunc from source code:
+To build and use Telefunc from source code:
 ```bash
 npm run build:telefunc
 ```

-> :information_source: Symlinks do not work with Metro; that's why we cannot use `npm link` and use `package.json#scripts.build:telefunc` instead.
+> :information_source: Symlinks do not work with Metro; that's why we cannot use `npm link` and we use `package.json#scripts.build:telefunc` instead.